audreyw678/chord-visualizer-v1/README.md

 - **Real-time hand tracking**: Uses MediaPipe's HandLandmarker for accurate hand landmark detection
 - **Gesture-to-chord mapping**: Maps finger states and hand position to different chord types
-- **Multiple chord types**: Supports Major, Minor, Diminished 7, Minor 7, Dominant 7, Major 7, Sus2, Sus4, and Sus24 chords
+- **Multiple chord types**: Supports Major, Minor, Diminished 7, Minor 7, Dominant 7, Major 7, Sus2, Sus4, and Sus24 chords in all keys
 - **Audio synthesis**: Chord sounds created using pyo with sawtooth and sine oscillators
 - **Visual feedback**: Displays hand landmarks, skeleton, and hand triangles in real-time
 - **Volume control**: Right hand position controls audio volume

 ## How It Works

-The system detects hand landmarks using MediaPipe and determines which fingers are up/down.
+The system detects hand landmarks using MediaPipe and determines which fingers are in or out.
 The combination of finger states and hand spread determines the chord type played.
 The left hand controls which chord type is synthesized, while the right hand position (via triangle area) controls the volume.
+The location and orientation of the left hand controls the root note of the chord.

 ### Chord Type Mapping (Left Hand)
 - **All fingers up + spread**: Major chord
 - **All fingers up + close**: Minor chord
+- **No fingers up**: Octave
+- **Thumb only**: Fifth
 - **Index finger only**: Diminished 7 chord
 - **Index + Middle**: Minor 7 chord
 - **Index + Middle + Ring**: Dominant 7 chord